 Canada greenlights Moderna jab for infants

-Canada’s drug regulator has approved Moderna’s coronavirus vaccine for babies, toddlers and preschoolers, the first jab to receive authorization for the young age group.
+Canada’s drug regulator has approved Moderna’s coronavirus vaccine for babies, toddlers, and preschoolers, the first jab to receive authorization for the age group.

-The Public Health Agency of Canada announced the decision on Thursday, saying it approved a two-dose vaccine series for kids aged 6 months to 5 years “after a thorough and independent scientific review of the evidence.”
+The Public Health Agency of Canada announced the decision on Thursday, saying it approved a two-dose vaccine series for children aged six months to five years “after a thorough and independent scientific review of the evidence.”

 The National Advisory Committee on Immunization recommended smaller doses for children, just one-quarter of the amount approved for adults, citing phase three trial results for the Moderna shot.